Don't Overpay for a Nikon D3100 Memory Card for Photos and Video

 • 128GB - 37,120 images

-Slows SD cards can decrease the number of continuous photos the Nikon D3100 can capture.
-This is because the buffer in the camera is not able to write data to the card quickly enough.
+A slow memory card can cause a reduction in the number of continuous photos the Nikon D3100 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 SD Card Speed Class